Royal Bank of Canada Analysts Give Alimentation Couche-Tard (TSE:ATD.B) a C$73.00 Price Target

-Royal Bank of Canada set a C$73.00 target price on Alimentation Couche-Tard (TSE:ATD.B) in a research note released on Wednesday morning, BayStreet.CA reports.
-The brokerage currently has an outperform rating on the stock.
+Royal Bank of Canada set a C$73.00 price objective on Alimentation Couche-Tard (TSE:ATD.B) in a report released on Wednesday, BayStreet.CA reports.
+The firm currently has an outperform rating on the stock.

-Several other research analysts also recently issued reports on the stock.
-Scotiabank upped their price target on shares of Alimentation Couche-Tard from C$59.00 to C$61.00 in a research report on Thursday, September 2nd.
-National Bankshares cut their target price on shares of Alimentation Couche-Tard from C$56.00 to C$53.00 and set an outperform rating on the stock in a research report on Thursday, November 25th.
+Several other equities research analysts have also weighed in on ATD.B.
+Scotiabank upped their target price on shares of Alimentation Couche-Tard from C$59.00 to C$61.00 in a report on Thursday, September 2nd.
+National Bank Financial upped their price target on shares of Alimentation Couche-Tard from C$54.00 to C$56.00 and gave the stock an outperform rating in a research report on Thursday, September 2nd.
+TD Securities set a C$58.00 target price on shares of Alimentation Couche-Tard and gave the company a buy rating in a research report on Wednesday, November 24th.
 Eight Capital upped their target price on shares of Alimentation Couche-Tard from C$57.00 to C$58.00 in a research report on Friday, September 3rd.
-CIBC cut their target price on shares of Alimentation Couche-Tard from C$59.00 to C$57.00 and set an outperform rating on the stock in a research report on Friday, November 26th.
-Finally, National Bank Financial upped their target price on shares of Alimentation Couche-Tard from C$54.00 to C$56.00 and gave the company an outperform rating in a research report on Thursday, September 2nd.
+Finally, National Bankshares lowered their price target on Alimentation Couche-Tard from C$56.00 to C$53.00 and set an outperform rating for the company in a research note on Thursday, November 25th.
 Two investment analysts have rated the stock with a hold rating, seven have assigned a buy rating and two have issued a strong buy rating to the company’s stock.
 Based on data from MarketBeat, Alimentation Couche-Tard currently has an average rating of Buy and an average target price of C$56.13.

 Alimentation Couche-Tard Inc operates and licenses convenience stores.
 Its convenience stores sell tobacco products, grocery items, beverages, and fresh food offerings; road transportation fuel; and stationary energy, marine fuel, aviation fuel, and chemicals.
 The company operates its convenience store and road transportation fuel retailing chain under various banners, including Circle K, Couche-Tard, Holiday, Ingo, Mac's, Re.Store, and Topaz.